Airport transfers Santo Domingo – how to get to Punta Cana and the city

 As the last bus from Parque Enriquillo leaves at 4 pm, your flight must arrive before 1 pm to make this option work.
 If you arrive later, you have to spend a night in Santo Domingo, which, however, is not the worst thing to do as there are so many historical sights to explore.

-Find more information on where the bus station is located, how much the ticket is and what you should pay attention for when traveling by public transport in my guide about all transportation options between the city of Santo Domingo and Punta Cana.
+Find more information on where the bus station is located, how much the ticket is, the bus schedule and what you should pay attention for when traveling by public transport in my guide about all transportation options between the city of Santo Domingo and Punta Cana.

 Isla Saona: Saona Info | Book it*